dana/tmtrack/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.
 Contact
 For any questions or suggestions, please open an issue on GitHub.

+✦ Here are the instructions for installing the systemd service on your production Ubuntu server:

+  Installation Instructions

+   1. Copy the `systemd` service file to the correct directory:

+   1     sudo cp tmtrack.service
+     /etc/systemd/system/tmtrack.service

+   2. Reload the `systemd` daemon to recognize the new service:

+   1     sudo systemctl daemon-reload

+   3. Enable the service to start on boot:

+   1     sudo systemctl enable tmtrack.service

+   4. Start the service immediately:

+   1     sudo systemctl start tmtrack.service

+   5. Check the status of the service to ensure it's running correctly:

+   1     sudo systemctl status tmtrack.service

+  This will show you if the service is active and running.
+You can also view the logs for your service with journalctl -u tmtrack.service.